twilio/twilio-java/README.md

 </Response>
 ```

-# Documentation

-The documentation for the Twilio API can be found [here.](http://twilio.com/docs/api)

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-java` Docker image are currently used by Twilio for testing purposes only.